Why Study Visa Applications Get Refused and What You Can Do to Avoid Rejection

 Your reapplication should show:

-If your earlier program choice was weak, switching programs can significantly improve your chances.
+If your earlier program choice was weak, switching programs can significantly improve your chances for study permit.

 Showing Strong Home Ties